 Oak Grove real estate is some of the most expensive in Minnesota, although Oak Grove house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Oak Grove isn’t mainly white- or blue-collar occupations dominate the local economy, Oak Grove is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oak Grove is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Oak Grove is a city of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Oak Grove who work in office and administrative support (12.61%), management occupations (10.04%), and sales jobs (9.67%).
+Overall, Oak Grove is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Oak Grove who work in office and administrative support (13.78%), management occupations (8.89%), and business and financial occupations (7.37%).

 Also of interest is that Oak Grove has more people living here who work in computers and math than 95% of the places in the US.